facebook••facebook••youtube••contact••index••home

 geometry_icon Image Quality

 Wide open on a full frame camera, the RF 35 1.8 Macro IS STM delivers sharp images with smooth bokeh, round defocused highlights and slight light falloff (if corrections are disabled).
 It is extremely sharp edge to edge by F2.8 and slightly sharper by F4.
 Light falloff is nixed by F4.
-Stopping down further doesn't make much difference in terms of sharpness.
+Stopping down further increases DOF but doesn't make much difference in terms of sharpness.

 Flowers in Morning Light | EOS R7 and RF 35mm 1.8 Macro IS STM | F6.3